JRiggles/Lospec-Palette-Importer/README.md

 To use this plugin, just open the "Options" menu above the color palette and then select "Import Palette from Lospec"

->[!HINT]
+>[!TIP]
->If a palette you've just imported doesn't show up in the palette list immediately, just click the refresh button in the upper-right corner
+>If a palette you've just imported doesn't show up in the palette list immediately, just click the refresh button in the upper-right corner of the list

 ![palette menu](./screenshots/palette%20menu%20selection.png)